No deal exit

 On 20 and 21 August 2019, there were several news reports, apparently citing the new Home Secretary’s (Priti Patel) desire to end freedom of movement, for EEA nationals and their family members, on 31 October 2019, if the UK’s departure from the EU result in a no-deal exit.

-Home Secretary Preeti Patel added that EEA nationals already resident in the UK will still be eligible to apply for settled status until December 2020.
+Home Secretary Priti Patel added that EEA nationals already resident in the UK will still be eligible to apply for settled status until December 2020.

 This is a departure from earlier government assurances to protect the freedom of movement rights of EEA nationals until at least 31 December 2020.

 The confusion about the rights of EEA nationals following a no-deal exit, has forced the Home Office to release a statement to clarify the position.
 The statement reads as follows:

 21 August 2019

 This is the latest information on the EU Settlement Scheme for EU citizens living in the UK.
 You are receiving this because you have requested email updates from the UK Government.

 There have been reports in the media and on social media regarding plans to end freedom of movement after we leave the EU, as well as what this means for EU citizens resident in the UK.

 We want to reassure all EU citizens and their family members in the UK that you still have until at least 31 December 2020 to apply to the EU Settlement Scheme, even in the event of a no-deal exit.
 Furthermore, if someone who is eligible for status is not in the UK when we leave the EU, they will still be free to enter the UK as they are now.